Pagan & Magickal Terms and Definitions

 Centering: process of balancing energy in one's body in order to better focus one's attention.
 The act of becoming focused and calm.

 Chakra: energy centers in the body.
-Most Wiccans and Witches work with the seven major chakras to help enhance health, balance, and magick.
+Most Wiccans and Witches work with the seven major chakras to help enhance health, create and maintain physical, mental, and emotional balance, and for use in magick.

 Chalice: ritual drinking cup.

-Charge: to infuse an object with personal power.
+Charge (verb): to fill or infuse an object with personal power.
+Generally involves strong visualization skills.

-Circle: the sacred space where all ritual and most magick - depending on tradition - is performed.
-It contains raised energy and provides protection for the Witch.
-It is created by his/her energy and is released by drawing back the energy.
+Circle: the sacred space where all ritual and most magick is performed; contains raised energy and provides protection for the Witch, created by their energy and released by drawing back the energy.
+Methods of casting and closing as well as etiquette and usage often differ between traditions.
+Also refers to a small group or gathering of Witches and/or Wiccans that is less formal than a Coven, typically for the purpose of studying together.

 Clan: any number of covens who have agreed to follow the same kinds of rules, which spring from one central governing source.